hed95/cop-file-upload-service/README.md

   In dev mode the app is started with [nodemon](https://www.npmjs.com/package/nodemon), which will automatically restart the app when file changes are detected.

-- Start the mocks in a new terminal window:
+- Start the virus scanning service in a new terminal window:

+  Either run the mocks:

   ```
   npm run mocks
   ```

-  The mocks are used for the virus scanning service.
+  Or install and run the [docker-clamav-rest](https://github.com/UKHomeOffice/docker-clamav-rest) service.

 ## Code quality